-2.2.1.2 Reinforcing Steel

-Provide reinforcing steel that meets the requirements of Section 703 of the SCDOT Standard Specifications.
-Ensure that fabrication and placement of reinforcing steel conforms to the applicable requirements of Section 703.
-Submit a manufacturer's certification to the RCE that the reinforcing steel used in the facing panels is in conformance with this specification.
+5.3.2.1 Place a cast-in-place concrete coping over the upper most level of modular concrete blocks as indicated in the Plans or as shown on the accepted Shop Plans.
+Provide Class 4000 concrete conforming to Section 701 of the Standard Specifications.
+Use reinforcing steel that meets the requirements of Section 703 of the Standard Specifications.
+Fabricate and place reinforcing steel that conforms to the requirements of Section 703.
+Submit a manufacturer's certification to the RCE that the concrete and reinforcing steel used in the block coping are in conformance with these specifications.